+What is Active Travel?
 Active Travel is the term used to describe travelling under your own energy for a purpose.
 At its simplest form, it means travelling by walking and cycling.
-However, given the capital expenditure invested in providing increased infrastructure around motorised transport over the past 30 years, it is difficult for active travel and vulnerable road users
+However, given the capital expenditure invested in providing increased infrastructure around motorised transport over the past 30 years, it is difficult for active travel

 Read More